AbdullahQureshi1080/Database_Project/README.md

 # Database_Project
  -Datebase used is Oracle 11g
  -Football Club management system made
- -A GUI application is also been made if someone wants it, he/she can request it and I can upload it then as everyone makes it according     to his/her own requirements.
+ -A GUI application is also been made if someone wants it, he/she can request it and I can upload it then not added because as everyone makes it according  to his/her own requirements so no point uploading.